quarkiverse/quarkus-resteasy-problem/README.md

 If you want to intercept, change or augment a mapped `HttpProblem` before it gets serialized into raw HTTP response body, you can create a bean extending `ProblemPostProcessor`, and override `apply` method.

+**Important: Make sure your implementation is thread-safe, as it may potentially be called concurrently if multiple requests throw exceptions at the same time.**

 Example:
 ```java
 @ApplicationScoped